aharshac/KandyPy/README.rst

       "message": "success"
     }

+|

 Send Message
 ~~~~~~~~~~~~

-Send a chat message to all members of a group
+Send a chat message to all members of a group.

 ::